 Food safety training, extension and capacity for the melon industry – phase 2 (VM18003)

-Access a guide on critical control points along the watermelon supply chain which includes information on sanitation and retail condition of cut melons.
+- Critical control points along the watermelon supply chain, which includes information on sanitation and retail condition of cut melons

 - Microbial risks and sanitising watermelons

 This project was funded through the Hort Innovation Melon Fund using the melon R&D levy and contributions from the Australian Government

 Copyright © Horticulture Innovation Australia Limited 2021.
 The Final Research Report (in part or as a whole) cannot be reproduced, published, communicated or adapted without the prior written consent of Hort Innovation, except as may be permitted under the Copyright Act 1968 (Cth).